 Additionally, students must earn credit for public service and skills classes or experiences.
 They have opportunities to participate on a variety of moot court teams or work with legal publications.
 They also have an increasing amount of study-abroad opportunities.

 All of these options provide Brandeis students with invaluable training beyond a textbook, honing their lawyering skills and preparing them for what's to come after graduation.

-Brandeis School of Law offers two clinics for students to gain hands-on legal experiences—The Robert and Sue Allen Ackerson Law Clinic and the Entrepreneurship Clinic.
+The Brandeis School of Law offers four clinics for students to gain hands-on legal experiences— The Robert and Sue Ellen Ackerson Law Clinic, the Entrepreneurship Law Clinic, the Trager-Brandeis Elder Law Clinic and the Mediation Clinic.

 In the fall of 2017, the Brandeis School of Law opened the Mediation Clinic, which is open to 2Ls and 3Ls who have completed 40 hours of rigorous mediation training.
 Students come to the clinic as certified mediators ready to work with low-income pro se litigants who have been referred by Jefferson County Family Court judges.
 Students mediate cases involving divorce, paternity, child custody and post-decree divorce problems.
 It is the only free mediation service in Louisville.